bioCKO/Exo70/README.md

 * Assess expansion of gene families, and
 * Identify the loss of genes.

-Class-specific grouping of orthologous gene families was observed for *Arabidopsis thaliana*, although the majority of gene families were supported.
-The only exception was AtExo70F1, which was not in the Exo70F clade of *Oryza sativa*, *Hordeum vulgare*, and *Brachypodium distachyon*.
+Species-specific grouping of orthologous gene families was observed for *Arabidopsis thaliana*, although the majority of gene families were supported.
+The only exception was AtExo70F1, where bootstrap support was not present for grouping within the Exo70F clade of *Oryza sativa*, *Hordeum vulgare*, and *Brachypodium distachyon*.

 Corrections were made to gene symbols based on the phylogenetic tree.
-This includes two Exo70 encoding genes, OsExo70X2 and Os01g05580.1, that were members of the OsExo70F4 clade and should be designated OsExo70F4b and OsExo70F4c, respectively.
-The clade including the AtExo70E gene family included one rice (OsExo70X1), one *Brachypodium distachyon* (Bradi2g50730.2.p), and two barley Exo70 proteins (HORVU3Hr1G073850.1 and HORVU3Hr1G073910.1).
+This includes two Exo70 encoding genes, OsExo70X2 and Os01g05580.1, that were members of the OsExo70F4 clade and were designated OsExo70F4b and OsExo70F4c, respectively.
+The clade including the AtExo70E gene family contains one rice (OsExo70X1), one *Brachypodium distachyon* (Bradi2g50730.2.p), and two barley Exo70 proteins (HORVU3Hr1G073850.1 and HORVU3Hr1G073910.1).
 These genes have been reassigned the identifiers OsExo70E1, BdExo70E1, HvExo70E1a, and HvExo70E1b, respectively.

 Expansion/contraction of Exo70 gene families was observed in several cases and is shown below in **Table 5**.